 Professional and ethical aspects of practice including the relationship with the patient are the most common reason for unsatisfactory outcomes in cosmetic surgery.
-The content of the masterclass will focus on these aspects of practice and will reflect the GMC standards for all doctors who offer cosmetic interventions and the RCS supplementary standards for cosmetic surgery (both currently in development).
+The content of the masterclass focuses on these aspects of practice and reflects the GMC guidance for all doctors who offer cosmetic interventions and the RCS professional standards for cosmetic surgery

-It will trace the journey of the cosmetic surgery patient and identify the specific points where there is risk of a poor outcome, the more common reasons for patient dissatisfaction and strategies to reduce risk.
-The masterclass will cover areas such as consent, management of patient expectations, ethical marketing, record keeping and revision surgery.
+The course and identifies the specific points where there is risk of a poor outcome, the more common reasons for patient dissatisfaction and strategies to reduce risk.
+The masterclass also covers areas such as consent, management of patient expectations, ethical marketing, record keeping and revision surgery.
 It aims to encourage reflection on practice, shared learning and exchange of experience with other surgeons.

 Why does certification include a requirement to have indemnity insurance which covers cosmetic practice in the UK?

 It is a legal requirement and a condition of holding a licence to practice that a doctor has appropriate indemnity cover so that their patients will not be disadvantaged if they make a claim about the clinical care they have received in the UK.
-In order to certify, surgeons will therefore be required to have professional indemnity insurance, which specifically covers their cosmetic practice.
+In order to certify, surgeons are required to have professional indemnity insurance, which specifically covers their cosmetic practice.